syedtasavour/EzyMetrics-API/readme.md

 - `EMAIL_USER`: The email address used for sending notifications.
 - `EMAIL_PASS`: The password for the email account.
 - `PORT`: The port on which the server will run (default is 3000).
+- `SALESFORCE_CLIENT_ID`: The Consumer Key from your Salesforce connected app.
+- `SALESFORCE_CLIENT_SECRET`: The Consumer Secret from your Salesforce connected app.
+- `SALESFORCE_USERNAME`: Your Salesforce username.
+- `SALESFORCE_PASSWORD`: Your Salesforce password.
+- `SALESFORCE_SECURITY_TOKEN`: Your Salesforce security token.
+- `SALESFORCE_INSTANCE_URL`: The URL of your Salesforce instance.

 ## API Endpoints